ogletrees/R_hints/reading data tasks.md

 In scan(file = file, what = what, sep = sep, quote = quote, dec = dec,  :
   EOF within quoted string
   ```
   when a data point has only one quotation mark.
+Adding `quote = ""` can get the data in but now all of the quotation marks come too.
+At this point you probably have to just replace them with `df$col <- gsub('"', '', df$col)`.